Pre-order now

 Why do cats get jaundice?

-Cats can develop jaundice for a variety of reasons.
-The most common causes are problems with the liver or bile ducts, such as inflammation of the liver (hepatitis) or fatty liver (hepatic lipidosis).
-The breakdown of red blood cells, genetic factors, infections or the ingestion of toxins can also lead to an accumulation of bilirubin in the blood and trigger jaundice.
+Cats can develop jaundice for various reasons.
+The most common causes are problems with the liver or bile ducts, such as hepatitis (inflammation of the liver) or fatty liver (hepatic lipidosis).
+The breakdown of red blood cells, genetic factors, infections, or the ingestion of toxins can also lead to a buildup of bilirubin in the blood and trigger jaundice.

-Treatment for jaundice in cats depends on the underlying cause.
-Often, medications such as antibiotics are used to fight infection.
-Glucocorticoids such as cortisone may be prescribed for inflammation of the liver or bile ducts.
-In some cases, dietary changes are also necessary, and in more severe cases, surgical intervention may be required.
-It is important to work closely with a veterinarian to determine the best therapy.
+The treatment of jaundice in cats depends on the underlying cause.
+Medications such as antibiotics are often used to combat infections.
+In cases of inflammation of the liver or bile ducts, glucocorticoids such as cortisone may be prescribed.
+In some cases, a change in diet is also necessary, and in more severe cases, surgical intervention may be required.
+It is important to work closely with a veterinarian to determine the best course of treatment.

-In cases of jaundice, an adapted diet is important to relieve the liver.
-It is recommended to use easily digestible proteins such as cooked chicken or turkey and to avoid fatty foods.
-Additionally, small amounts of cottage cheese or cooked fish such as cod or haddock can be helpful.
-Supplements such as milk thistle can protect the liver and promote its ability to regenerate.
-However, any change in diet should first be discussed with a veterinarian.
+When dealing with jaundice, a tailored diet is important to relieve the burden on the liver.
+It is recommended to use easily digestible proteins such as cooked chicken or turkey and to avoid high-fat foods.
+Small amounts of cottage cheese or cooked fish such as cod or haddock can also be helpful.
+Supplements like milk thistle can protect the liver and promote its regenerative capacity.
+However, any dietary changes should first be discussed with a veterinarian.